binaris/dev-docs-content/main_concepts/calling-the-backend-from-the-frontend.md

 </button>
 ```

 As you can see, we no longer directly use `setNum` to modify the local value.
-Instead, we call out to the `addAndGet` function, and then only update `setNum` after we’ve received the remote value from our backend.
+Instead, we call out to the `addAndGet` function, and only update `setNum` after we’ve received the remote value from our backend.

 This provides a semi-working version of the hello world app, but you’ll notice that refreshes to the page break the initial displayed value.
-To remedy this, let’s take utilize the [useEffect](https://reactjs.org/docs/hooks-effect.html) hook provided by React. `useEffect` allows us to write code that will only be called once per Component lifecycle, perfect for initialization.
+To remedy this, let’s utilize the [useEffect](https://reactjs.org/docs/hooks-effect.html) hook provided by React. `useEffect` allows us to write code that will only be called once per Component lifecycle, perfect for initialization.
 Start by adding the required `useEffect` import at the top of App.js

 ```jsx
 import React, { useState, useEffect } from 'react';